 Fundamentals for the GBP and the NZD/USD in focus in today’s London forex session

-https://youtu.be/uqUt3dRh0Xo In this morning's forex session with Anna and David of Quantum Trading, the session starts with Anna considering some of the fundamental drivers for the British pound, and of course Brexit.
+https://youtu.be/uqUt3dRh0Xo Fundamentals in Focus for GBP and NZD/USD in Today's London Forex Session (January 13, 2026) The London forex session (starting around 8 AM GMT) often sets the tone for the day with high liquidity and European data influences.
+Today, GBP and NZD/USD are in focus amid mixed sentiment—USD weakness from ongoing Fed scrutiny, positive NZ confidence data, and anticipation of US CPI later.
+This is taken from the morning's forex session with Anna and David of Quantum Trading.
+The session starts with Anna considering some of the fundamental drivers for the British pound, and of course Brexit.
 Over the next few months we are likely to see increasing volatility as the negotiations reach their conclusion.
-Whether agreement is reached or not, one thing you can be sure of is that each statement or announcement will send the pound sharply higher or lower across the complex.
-The New Zealand dollar was the pair in focus on the NinjaTrader platform bringing together many of the VPA lessons on the faster timeframes, with a decisive move lower signalled across the complex on the currency array and also on the currency strength indicator.
-One of the key issues for all traders managing the emotional stress created when a market pauses and reverses, in other words from the primary into the secondary trend, before establishing the initial trend once more.
-Here we...
+Whether agreement is reached or not, one thing you can be sure of is this.
+That each statement or announcement will send the pound sharply higher or lower across the complex.
+The Pair In Focus The New Zealand dollar was the pair in focus on the NinjaTrader platform.
+This...

 Read More